From a traditional marketing standpoint, there’s a simple answer to the question, “What’s the difference between content marketing and copywriting?”

 Remember, copywriting is the art of convincing your reader to take a specific action.

-The thoughtful use of copywriting techniques on your blog will get readers to subscribe to your content, opt in for more from your email newsletter, and share your great stuff with other readers.
+The thoughtful use of copywriting techniques incorporated into your blog post ideas will get readers to subscribe to your content, opt in to your email list, and share your great articles with other readers.

 Copywriting without content is a waste of good copy

 Will the effective use of copywriting techniques propel you automatically into the ranks of the world’s most popular blogs?

 If you do a brilliant job packaging and marketing crap, all you do is efficiently get the word out about how bad your crap is.
 Not the result you’re looking for.